domwakeling/lsersa-gatsby/README.md

 ### Database

-The backend for the booking system is a MySQL database on PlanetScale, accessed by API routes on the website (provided as Gatsby functions).
+The backend for the booking system is a PostgreSQL database on Supabase, accessed by API routes on the website (provided as Gatsby functions).
 The database structure is:

 ![database schema diagram](./_db_info/LSERSA%20booking%20schema.png)